ChunKit99/TimeTableHelper/README.md

 # TimeTableHelper
-A system can help student especially University Malaysia Pahang(UMP) to make a time table before going to OpenCourse Registration System(OR)
+A system can help student especially student in University Malaysia Pahang(UMP) to make a time table before going register [OpenCourse Registration System(OR)](https://or.ump.edu.my/or/index.jsp)

+As a UMP Student, please download in [Group B](###-Group-B)

  ## Getting Started